FreeDOS

-FreeDOS (formerly Free-DOS and PD-DOS) is a free software operating system for IBM PC compatible computers.
+FreeDOS (formerly PD-DOS) is a free software operating system for IBM PC compatible computers.
 It intends to provide a complete MS-DOS-compatible environment for running legacy software and supporting embedded systems.

-FreeDOS can be booted from a floppy disk or USB flash drive.
-It is designed to run well under virtualization or x86 emulation.
+FreeDOS can be booted from a floppy disk or USB flash drive and is designed to run well under virtualization or x86 emulation.

+The FreeDOS project began under Jim Hall in 1994, and the first stable version was released in 2006.
 Unlike most versions of MS-DOS, FreeDOS is composed of free software, licensed under the terms of the GNU General Public License.
 However, other packages that form part of the FreeDOS project include non-GPL software considered worthy of preservation, such as 4DOS, which is distributed under a modified MIT License.